bfrg/vim-qf-diagnostics/README.md

 | `:LDiagnosticsToggle`   | Toggle the diagnostics from the location list.                                       |

 **Notes:**
-* `:DiagnosticsPlace` and `:LDiagnosticsPlace` will first remove any highlightings that have been previously placed by the respective command.
+* `:DiagnosticsPlace` and `:LDiagnosticsPlace` each will first remove any highlightings that have been previously placed by the same command.
 * `:LDiagnosticsPlace` can be run in multiple windows to simultaneously highlight diagnostics from several location lists.
 * `:LDiagnosticsClear` must always be run in the same window where